nrkn/nwad/readme.md

 ## Usage

-**NB**: All this module does is read from and write to the WAD data structure - a WAD is a collection of "lumps" - to actually do anything interesting with the WAD you will need to work with these lumps - a package to do that is underway, this module serves as a base for that one.
+**NB**: All this module does is read from and write to the WAD data structure - creating the appropriate file header, indices etc. A WAD is just a packed collection of "lumps" - to actually do anything interesting with the WAD you will need to work with these lumps - a package to do that is underway, this module serves as a base for that one.

 ### nwad.load